ceph/ceph/doc/radosgw/pubsub-module.rst

 - topic-name: name of topic

-.. note:: when the bucket is deleted, any notification defined on it is also deleted
+.. note:: When the bucket is deleted, any notification defined on it is also deleted

 List Notifications
 ``````````````````